sanchitdilipjain/aws-glue-databrew/docs/index.md

             <img src="images/image16.png" class="inline"/>

-            The data profile present a summary of the rows and columns in the dataset, how many columns and rows are valid, and relationships across the columns
+            The data profile presents a summary of the rows and columns in the dataset, how many columns and rows are valid, and relationships across the columns

         - Select on the Column statistics tab to view a column-by-column breakdown